Sensing with discrete time crystals

-We emphasize that the lifetime-limited linewidth is a unique feature of DTC-based sensing.
-In contrast, the signal obtained from magnetometry using spin-locked prethermal states, as introduced in ~\cite{Sahin22}, is depicted as grey points in \zfr{fig3}A. This data exhibits a monotonically increasing response with rising frequency, lacking any selectivity to specific frequencies, discussed in detail in Fig.\ref{fig:spin-lock}.
-Even at resonance, the linewidth of the spin-lock sensing scheme is approximately 223 Hz—at least four orders of magnitude broader—primarily dominated by interspin couplings, and largely independent of $T_2'$.
-Instead, the narrow linewidth here enables \I{tuning} into specific fields that meet the resonance condition, effectively rejecting non-resonant fields (see SI \zfr{noise-rej}).
-More broadly, when compared to conventional quantum sensors based on electronic spins~\cite{Wolf15}, the two-tone cavity-interrogated nuclear PDTC allows single-shot, continuous sensing for ${>}5T_2' ({>}100$s) (see \zfr{fig1}C(ii) and \zfr{phase-DTC}) without sensor re-initialization, with the resonant lifetime extension enhancing the sensor precision.
+We emphasize that the lifetime-limited linewidth is a feature of DTC-based sensing, distinguishing it from other methods such as magnetometry using spin-locked prethermal states introduced in~\cite{Sahin22}.
+The grey data points in \zfr{fig3}A illustrate the response of the spin-lock sensing scheme over the same frequency range where we measured the DTC's response.
+Unlike DTC-based sensing, the spin-lock sensing scheme can detect multiple frequencies without modifying pulse sequence parameters, but as indicated by the data, it exhibits monotonically increasing response with frequency, lacking frequency selectivity.
+Even on resonance, the linewidth of the spin-lock sensing scheme can extend to several hundred Hz -- at least four orders of magnitude broader -- primarily dominated by interspin couplings, and largely independent of $T_{2}'$.
+A detailed analysis of the spin-lock sensing data is provided in \zsr{spin_lock_sensing}.
+In contrast, the narrow linewidth of the DTC sensing scheme enables \I{tuning} into specific fields that meet the resonance condition, effectively rejecting non-resonant fields (see SI \zfr{noise-rej}).
+More broadly, when compared to conventional quantum sensors based on electronic spins~\cite{Wolf15}, the two-tone cavity-interrogated nuclear PDTC allows single-shot, quasi-continuous sensing for ${>}5T_2' ({>}100$s) (see \zfr{fig1}C(ii) and \zfr{phase-DTC}) without sensor re-initialization, with the resonant lifetime extension enhancing the sensor precision.

-Another consequence of the PDTC order is that the narrow sensing linewidth remains highly robust to pulse errors $\epsilon$ in the $\xg_y$-pulses away from $\gamma_y {=} \pi$.
+Another consequence of PDTC order is that the narrow sensing linewidth remains highly robust to pulse errors $\epsilon$ in the $\xg_y$-pulses away from $\gamma_y {=} \pi$.
 This is shown in \zfr{fig3}B with $\gamma_y$ denoted by the colorbar.
 The sensor linewidth (zoomed in \zfr{fig3}B(i)) remains unaffected by these errors.
 Additionally, the system exhibits a remarkable tolerance to on-site disorder~(SI Sec.~\ref{supmat:sec:noise}), and fluctuations in the spin-lock $\theta_x$-drive, evidenced in the capacity of reliably applying ${>}10^6$ $\theta_x$-pulses even with realistic imperfections (due to Rabi frequency hetereogenity) in these experiments.